JPCortesP/Destiny-PCL-Wrapper/README.md

 ```
 ###Notes:
 + DestinyAPI class is not tied to any player, it means you can load any player and reuse the object, as the only internal data it holds its the API KEY
-+ It uses the Account/Items endpoint to load the data; it means it will load all the items associated but not the grimoire score and clann information.
++ It uses the Account/Items endpoint to load the data; it means it will load all the items associated but not the grimoire score and clan information.
 Later on I would try to add another call to fill that information, or maybe even change the calling steps to get items, but for now, I rather have a few calls and full inventory load in just 2 calls instead of 3